regcs/AliceLG/README.md

 ### Basic Command Line Calls

 As a first prerequisite, Alice/LG needs to be installed and activated on the render farm's Blender installation.
+If you setting up your own local render farm and need to install the dependencies of the add-on, use the following command:

+- `--alicelg-install`: Install the python dependencies of the add-on.

 To initiate a quilt rendering from the command line, there are two main calls which are understood by Alice/LG:

 - `--alicelg-render`: Start the rendering of a single quilt.
 - `--alicelg-render-anim`: Start the rendering of a quilt animation.